 Once you do, the strategy is the same.
 Discover the alternative, compassionate view that you would give to someone else.
 Then be intentional about giving yourself the same thing.
 Here are some practical ideas for how to implement that.

 Once you’ve identified a negative belief that is affecting your weight loss journey, decide what the suitable replacement is and turn it into a positive affirmation.
 For example, if your original belief is, “This sweat just shows how out of shape I am,” you can replace that with something like this: “This sweat is a badge of honor that shows I am being virtuous by taking my exercise seriously and pushing myself out of my comfort zone.”
-Read or repeat the affirmations daily, especially when encountering the situation that gives rise to the negative thought.
+Read or repeat the affirmations daily, especially when encountering the situation that gives rise to the negative thought. | Journaling allows you to process emotions and track progress.
+For eliminating negative beliefs, I recommend starting off by articulating the negative feelings you’ve identified, then writing in detail about the new mindset you wish to replace them with.
+You can also write about your challenges and victories, and reflect on your journey. |

 Visualization can help you imagine success and feel more positive about your efforts.
 I like to visualize myself while I am exercising, choosing to see myself in my mind’s eye as a successful world-class athlete.
 Sometimes I focus on the image of my shadow as I walk or run and use that to help me visualize myself and the way I want to become.
 Meditative practices can reduce stress and improve your mindset.
 Try to cultivate a sense of mindfulness, becoming more aware of your thought patterns and observing them without judgment.
-This practice creates a mental space where you can identify and challenge the internalized weight bias that fuels feelings of guilt and shame.
+This practice creates a mental space where you can identify and challenge the internalized weight bias that fuels feelings of guilt and shame. | I especially like the practice of using creative expression such as art, dance, or music to help process your emotions and solidify the new thinking that you wish to adopt.
+When you create something that embodies or symbolizes your new mindset and beliefs, I believe it really helps them take root in your mind and begin to flourish.
+It’s like you’re intentionally planting a garden in your mind, and these creative activities water those seeds to help them grow. |

 These are the types of strategies I am including in the weight loss course I’m developing.
 If you’re interested in learning more, please sign up here to be added to an email list to be notified when the course becomes available.